More than a dozen Republicans tell House they can't attend votes due to 'public health emergency.' They're slated to be at CPAC. - KION546

 “Apparently hypocrisy has become a tenant of the Republican Party,” said House Rules Chairman Jim McGovern, a Democrat of Massachusetts.
 “Let me get this straight: these Members can’t vote in person because of the pandemic, but they manage to attend CPAC?
 They were even maskless at this super spreader event.
 It’s outrageous!”

-Friday is a critical day in the House, where Democrats are pushing through a massive Covid relief plan — though all the Republicans at CPAC are expected to oppose the measure.
-There have been other votes in the House through the course of the day.
+Friday was a critical day in the House, where Democrats passed the massive $1.9 trillion Covid relief plan — though all the Republicans at CPAC opposed the measure.

 Republicans aren’t the only ones who have misused this process.

-Note: This story and headline have been updated with additional reporting.